Mangueshi Temple: Main Deity

-The main temple is dedicated to Bhagavan Manguesh, an incarnation of Shiva.
-Bhagavan Mangesh is worshipped here as Shiva linga.
-According to the legend, Shiva had manifested into a tiger to scare his wife Parvati.
-Paravati, who was frightened at the sight of the tiger, went in search of Shiva and cried out, "Trahi Mam girisha!"
-(Oh Lord of Mountains, save me!).
-Upon hearing the words, Shiva turned himself back to his normal form.
-The words "mam girisha" became associated with Shiva and over time the words got abbreviated to Manguirisha or Manguesh.
+The main temple is dedicated to Shiva as Manguesh.
+The god is worshipped here as a Shiva linga.

-He is the kuldevta of many Goud Saraswat Brahmins and saraswat brahmins.
+He is the Kuladevata of the Goud Saraswat Brahmins of Vatsa and Koundinya Gotras.

 Other deities

-The complex also has shrines of deities in the temple are Nandikeshvar, Gajanan, Bhagavati and the Gramapurusha Deva Sharma of the Vatsa gotra.
-The subsidiary shrines to the rear of the main building house Devtas like Mulakeshwsar, Virabhadra, Saanteri, Lakshminarayana, Suryanarayan, Garuda and Kala Bhairav.
+The complex also has shrines of other deities in the temple, including Nandi, Ganesha, Parvati and the Gramapurusha Deva Sharma of the Vatsa gotra.
+The subsidiary shrines to the rear of the main building house Devtas like Mulakeshwar, Virabhadra, Shantadurga, Lakshmi Narayan, Surya, Garuda and Kala Bhairav.

 Legend

-The Mangesh Linga is said to have been consecrated on the mountain of Mangireesh (Mongir) on the banks of river Bhagirathi by Brahma, from where the Saraswat Brahmins brought it to Trihotrapuri in Bihar.
-They carried the linga to Gomantaka and settled at Mormugao, on the banks of Zuari river present day called Kushasthali (modern day Cortalim) and established their most sacred temple there.
+The Mangesh Linga is said to have been created in the Himalayas on Mount Mangireesh (Mongir) on the banks of the river Bhagirathi by the creator deity Brahma, from where the Saraswat Brahmins brought it to Trihotrapuri in Bihar.
+They carried the linga to Gomantaka and settled at Mormugao, on the banks of the Zuari river, at Kushasthali (modern day Cortalim) and initially established the temple there, before the Portuguese invasions forced the linga to be moved again to its current location in Manguesh.

 Temple complex

 The temple architecture consists of several domes, pilasters and balustrades.
-There is a prominent Nandi Bull and a beautiful seven-story deepstambha (lamp tower), which stands inside the temple complex in Saraswat Architectural style.
+There is a prominent Nandi idol and a beautiful seven-storeyed deepastambha (lamp tower), which stands inside the temple complex in Saraswat Architectural style.
 The temple also has a magnificent water tank, which is believed to be the oldest part of the temple.

-The Sabha Griha is a spacious hall which accommodates over 500 people.
+The Sabha Mandapa is a spacious hall that accommodates over 500 people.
 The decor includes the chandeliers of the nineteenth century.
-The central part of the Sabha Griha leads to the Garbha Griha where the image of Mangesh is consecrated.
+The central part of the Sabha Mandapa leads to the Garbha Griha (main sanctum), where the Manguesh idol is enshrined.

+The temple complex features Agrashalas, which provide lodging and accommodation options for visiting devotees.

 Rituals

+The traditional family patrons (Kulavis) of the Devasthan belong exclusively to two distinct lineage groups: the Vatsa gotra and the Kaundinya gotra.

 Daily rituals

 Like most temples in Goa, Mangueshi Temple has a large number of pujas being performed daily.
-Every morning, Shodshopchar pujas, namely Abhisheka, Laghurudra and Maharudra, are performed.
-This is followed by Maha-Aarti at noon and Panchopchar pooja at night.
+Every morning, Shodashopachara pujas, namely Abhisheka, Laghurudra and Maharudra, are performed.
+This is followed by Maha-Aarti at noon and Panchopachara pooja at night.

-Every Monday, the idol of Manguesh is taken out for a procession in the Palakhi accompanied by music before the evening Aarti.
+Every Monday, the procession idol of Manguesh is taken out for a procession in a palanquin (pallaki) accompanied by music before the evening Aarti.
+This is known as the Shibikotsav.

 Festivals

-The annual festivals include Rama Navami, Akshaya Tritiya, Anant Vritotsava, Navaratri, Dussera, Diwali, Magha Poornima Festival (Jatrotsav) and Mahashivratri.
-Magha Poornima Festival begins on Magha Shukla Saptami and ends on Magha Poornima.
+The annual festivals include Rama Navami, Akshaya Tritiya, Anant Vritotsava, Navaratri, Dussehra, Diwali, Magha Poornima Festival (Jatrotsav) and Maha Shivaratri.
+Magha Poornima Festival begins on Magha Shukla Saptami and ends on Magha Poornima (full moon night of the Magha month).